rust-lang/rust-forge/infrastructure.md

 # Rust Infrastructure

-Most services in the Rust Infrastructure are deployed via [rust-central-station][].
-Questions about infrastructure, including current status, should go to the #rust-infra IRC channel.
+Most services in the Rust Infrastructure are deployed via [rust-central-station].
+Questions about infrastructure, including current status, should go to the [#infra Discord channel](https://discord.gg/rust-lang).

 **Our stability guarantees**: many of our services rely on publicly-accessible storage and APIs, but not all of these are intended for public consumption.
 At